simfish:

 ,#+end_src

 Notice the block's tangle property is set to the keyword manifest.
-This pseudo tangle target instructs Litdoc the document dependencies are specified in this one block.
+This pseudo tangle target instructs LitDoc the document dependencies are specified in this one block.

 Alternatively, instead of just specifying multiple dependencies in a single manifest, each dependency can be specified separately using an Emacs/Lisp block and a use-package syntax In contrast to a Guile/Scheme based manifest, an Emacs/Lisp use-package based package specification is not required to have a tangle target.
 Instead the keyword :guix is applied on a per package basis .